nashidau/RMU-Interchange/Profession.md

   "content": "A HTML desciption of the profession",
 ```

 The realm of the profession.
-'None' for Arms users who can then select their profession.
+'None' for Arms users who can then select their realm.
 Hybrids have their realms separated by '/' in alphabetical order.
 ```json
   "Realm": "Essence",